Independent variables

 To decide if a covariate should be included in the statistical analysis check that it meets these three assumptions:

-3. The relationship between the outcome measure and the covariate is similar for all treatments.
+2. The relationship between the outcome measure and the covariate is similar for all treatments.

-For the first assumption to hold, the covariate values should not be different across the groups in the analysis.
 In the graph below, data from the drug and control groups are separated along the x-axis (bodyweight).
-The covariate is different in the drug treated group and the control group and so the covariate is not independent of the treatment.
-We do not recommend including this covariate in the analysis.
+This indicates that the covariate is different in the drug treated group and the control group and therefore the covariate is not independent of the treatment and is a confounding variable.
+In these situations, including the covariate is risky because in the process of fitting a common regression line you may remove part of the treatment effect.
+This leads to false negatives.

 A graph plotting the covariate bodyweight on the x-axis and the outcome measure fasting blood glucose on the y-axis.
 There are coloured dots representing data from control and drug treated animals.
 All drug treated animals have low bodyweights, all control animals have high bodyweights meaning the data representing the different conditions do not overlap along the x-axis.